 2. Implement a Software Solution for Reporting, Tracking, and Monitoring Infection Control

-Implementing patient safety technology that helps track infection is a critical component of reducing underreporting, as well as improving quality, safety, and efficiency across healthcare organizations.
+Implementing an incident reporting system that helps track infection is a critical component of reducing underreporting, as well as improving quality, safety, and efficiency across healthcare organizations.

 When healthcare organizations rely on traditional paper-based systems for tracking patient safety processes, they risk inconsistent data entry and lack the tools for effectively synthesizing event data for the purposes of learning, training, and prevention.
 Digital data entry is less time consuming and helps leadership teams quickly identify underlying causes of adverse events and pinpoint exactly where they are occurring over time.
 Even “near misses”, or events that did not result in patient harm, provide opportunities for proactive learning and improvement.
-(3) With a software solution serving as a central channel for team communication, leadership teams can see where safety events are occurring in real-time.
+(3) With an incident reporting system serving as a central channel for team communication, leadership teams can see where safety events are occurring in real-time.

 3. Prioritize Healthcare Organization’s Safety Efforts